rockthejvm/spark-performance-tuning/README.md

 Powered by [Rock the JVM!](rockthejvm.com)

-This repository contains the code we wrote during [Rock the JVM's Spark Optimization 2](https://rockthejvm.com/course/spark-optimization-2) course.
+This repository contains the code we wrote during [Rock the JVM's Spark Performance Tuning](https://rockthejvm.com/course/spark-performance-tuning) course.
 Unless explicitly mentioned, the code in this repository is exactly what was caught on camera.

 ### Install and setup